EricFecteau/rust-data-analysis/src/getting_started/data.md

 You can download the CSVs from [Statistics Canada's website](https://www150.statcan.gc.ca/n1/en/catalogue/71M0001X).

+**Source**: Statistics Canada, *Labour Force Survey: Public Use Microdata File*, January 2006 to present.
+Reproduced and distributed on an "as is" basis with the permission of Statistics Canada.

 ## Downloading

 Here is a Rust script to download all data necessary for this book.
 It creates approximately 2.6 GB of CSV data.
-You can run this script using `cargo run -r --example 1_2_download_lfs` in this crate.
 A `bash` version of this script [can also be found here]().

+You can run this script using `cargo run -r --example 1_2_1_download`.

 ```rust
 let current_year = 2024;